RandomGuy-coder/Gestro/user_manual.md

 Here are the list of features which can be select or deselect:
 * Enter Spacebar (used to control play or pause)
-* Increase and Decrease Volume
+* Mute and Unmute.
 * Minimise window.
 * Move Window.
+(Use one finger to move the window after selecting the function)
 * Move mouse and perform mouse clicks.
+(Use one finger to move the cursor after selecting the function)

 ### 3. Gesture Instructions
 An image is shown to the user for them to learn the gestures to perform to use each of the functions.